JackV2020/Domoticz-Speedtest/README.md

 The plugin starts a detached process which gets the data and posts it back.
 To enable this posting of data please go in Domoticz to Setup > Settings > Local Networks > and add the IP address of your Domoticz host.

+The detached process uses speedtest.py from https://github.com/sivel/speedtest-cli

+Before installing make sure that the requests module is installed : sudo apt-get install python3-requests
+( When already installed it will skip installation and explain it is already installed )

-To install the plugin you need to get the contents of the zip file speedtest.zip
+To install the plugin you need to get the contents in your plugin folder :

 On a Raspberry Pi you could :

-Start a terminal and go to your plugins folder and the next command will download a zip file, unpack and remove the zipfile :
+Start a terminal and go to your plugins folder and the next will get it for you into a speedtest folder :

-    wget https://raw.githubusercontent.com/JackV2020/Domoticz-Speedtest/main/speedtest.zip && unzip speedtest.zip && rm speedtest.zip
+ ....../plugins$ git clone https://github.com/JackV2020/Domoticz-Speedtest.git speedtest

+later when you want to check for updates you go into the folder and issue git pull :

+ ....../plugins/speedtest$ git pull

-Now to get it into Domoticz restart your domoticz like :
+To get it into Domoticz restart your domoticz like :

     sudo systemctl restart domoticz

 After this you can add a device of the Type 'Jacks Speedtest'.

-When you do not like the Type name 'Jacks Speedtest' feel free to edit plugin.py and modify it before you actually add your hardware.

 Thanks for reading and enjoy.